Degasperi becomes the first Italian to win the Ironman of Lanzarote

 The morning was quite calm inside the "microclimate" that has Puerto del Carmen, with the sea practically flat and with hardly any wind although these climatic conditions were obviously going to change soon.

-The first to step on land after the 3'8km of swimming was the New Zealander Mark Oude Bennink although a few seconds away from the water came a stretched group with the German Kramer, the Belgian Jammaer, the British Will, the Spaniard Blanchart and several other triathletes.
+The first to step on the ground after the 3'8km of swimming was the New Zealander Mark Oude Bennink although just a few seconds away from the water a strained group with the German Kramer, the Belgian Jammaer, the British Will, the Spaniard Blanchart and several other triathletes.
 A little further back to almost 3 'of this group ended the Italian swimming Degasperi, the Austrian Herlbauer and the Czech Baertsch.

 Ironman Lanzarote Canarias Triathlon SpainAvance: Alessandro Degasperi wins the Ironman Lanzarote.
 Miquel Blanchart fourth.http: //www.triatlonnoticias.com/noticia/triatlon/avance-ironman-lanzarote-2015